 Americans often refer to their studies by their specific “major” and “minor”.
 A major is the main topic of your bachelor, while the minor is a smaller, secondary topic that you took multiple classes in.
 The idea is that students don’t just study “Economics” for example, but get a more well-rounded education.

 Costs of college – is it really that expensive?

 The average college costs per year including tuition, housing and daily costs are around $35,331 per student in the United States.
 When you go to college for a typical four-year bachelor’s degree, the yearly rate tends to increase, which sets the costs at around $100,000 for a bachelor’s degree, which is no small expense.

 How do we afford this?

 This is why many American students have such high levels of student debt, as that’s the major method for offsetting the costs of college.
-Many of us also work part time, or even full time jobs in addition to our studies.
+Many of us also work part-time, or even full-time jobs in addition to our studies.
 You can also apply for scholarships that cover some of these expenses (or all if you’re super lucky), but these are of course limited.
 This is the reason why many athletes try to use their talent to get on college teams, which then pay their school expenses.

 The college admission process and the SAT

 The SAT, otherwise known as the Scholastic Aptitude Test, is a test that many Americans take in their senior year of high school to qualify for college.
-When I took the SAT, it took the entire day (about 8 hours) to complete and was quite gruelling.
+When I took the SAT, it took the entire day (about 8 hours) to complete and was quite grueling.
 Most students take the practice SAT at least a few times before the serious one that’s graded.